jacobcolyvan/Bootleg-Anki-CLI/README.md

 ![Flow diagram of terminal app control flow](./terminal_app.jpg)

 ### Help/Installation
-** gems need to be installed // requires gems
+This program requires four gems to function as intended (refer to the docs of each for intsallation help), these are:

+* TTY-box
+* TTY-prompt
+* TTY-font
+* colorize

-** source code needs to be downloaded (all 3); ensure all are in the saem folder ** run the ruby file "flash_card2_control.rb"
+Source code needs to be downloaded (including all three critical files: flash_card2_classes.rb, flash_card2_control.rb, and arrayOfFacts,rb).
+Ensure all of these files are in the same folder
+Run the ruby file "flash_card2_control.rb", to start the program.

+The program comes with two very limited preprogrammed decks; question/answeer pairs can be added to existing deks or entire decks can be added (as arrays) in the "arrayOfFacts.rb file.
-** feel free to add any facts you want in the "arrayOfFacts.rb file ** NOTE: any facts added whilst in the program itself will onlyt be saved in that session, not permanently to the "arrayOfFacts.rb" file.
+NOTE: any questions added whilst in the program itself will only be saved for use in that session, not permanently to the "arrayOfFacts.rb" file.

 ### Implementation plan